Wills, Trusts & Probate

 Frequently Asked Questions About Wills in Solana Beach

-Yes, you can update or revoke your will at any time while you are alive, as long as you are mentally competent.
-Changes can be made by drafting a new will or adding a codicil, which is a legal amendment to an existing will.
-It is important to keep your will updated to reflect changes in your family situation, assets, or wishes to avoid confusion and potential disputes.
+Yes, you can update or revoke your will at any time while you are alive and mentally competent.
+Updates can be made by drafting a new will that expressly revokes prior wills or by adding a codicil, which is a legal amendment to an existing will.
+Making changes ensures that evolving family relationships, asset acquisitions, or other life events are reflected accurately in your estate plan.
+When making changes, it is important to follow the same execution formalities as for the original will to ensure the modifications are legally effective.
+Keeping records of updates and communicating significant changes to trusted individuals reduces confusion and helps ensure your most recent wishes are followed when needed.